 What exactly do you do in a Finnish sauna and what not?

-There is nothing more Finnish than sauna, and many Finns think you can not grasp Finland or its culture without bathing in a sauna.
-However, finns understand that foreigners have certain inhibitions and concerns when it comes to stepping in a heated box with no clothes on.
+There is nothing more Finnish than a sauna, and many Finns think you cannot grasp Finland or its culture without bathing in a sauna.
+However, Finns understand that foreigners have certain inhibitions and concerns when it comes to stepping in a heated box with no clothes on.
 Have a look at our tips below and you need to worry no more.

 Only newborn babies and people with serious conditions like open wounds or heart problems should avoid sauna.
 Everybody else can enjoy it with no worries, and in Finland, you’re more than likely to.

 2. FINNISH SAUNA HAS NOTHING TO DO WITH SEX AND SUGGESTING IT WILL NOT SCORE POINTS WITH FINNS.

 It is a place for physical and mental cleansing, and many suggest one should behave in a sauna as they would in church.
 That is not to say you shouldn’t relax – just kick back and take it easy.